 The written paper comprises true/false, short-answer questions, and multiple-choice questions.
 All questions derive from the Urgent Care Course material.
 The answers required are those given in the material supplied on the course.

-The OSCE comprises a number of stations (typically 16-20), each lasting about 7 minutes.
 The OSCE examination is intended to test candidates’ practical urgent care abilities and clinical skills.
+The OSCE comprises a number of stations, each lasting 7 minutes.
 You may be asked to examine a patient, demonstrate a technique, or to interpret an investigation, such as a test result, x-ray or ECG.
 There may be patients or patient actors present.